 - Call coverage agreements: If your practice agrees to provide call coverage for a hospital or private emergency room, you will be best served to have a contract in place that stipulates the financial terms and schedule expectations of the services you provide.
 Hospitals often use these call coverage contracts to sneak in unrelated provisions that restrict the independent clinic from expanding or providing services within competing medical specialties or geographic regions.

 Before you sign a medical service contract with a hospital, a medical group or practice, independent diagnostic testing facility, diagnostic lab, emergency room or insurance provider, talk to an attorney at Kerr, Hendershot & Cannon.
-With more than 25 years of Texas health care law experience, we have developed a reputation as one of Texas' prominent law firms for doctors and medical practices.
+With more than 25 years of Texas health care law experience, we have developed a reputation as one of Texas' pre-eminent law firms for doctors and medical practices.